DBremen/dbremen.github.io/_posts/2021-02-23-AutoExtract.md

 $monitor.Watcher.Dispose()
 ```

-With several of the requirements already checked, we can now focus on the remaining one's.
-All of the operations we want to execute on the .zip file will happen within the $Action ScriptBlock provided to the Monitor-Folder function.
-While testing downloads in Chrome and FireFox I noticed that for Chrome the Renamed event is triggered for downloaded files while for FireFox it is the Created event.
-Therefore we must Monitor for both.
+With several of the requirements already checked, we can now focus on  the others.
+All of the operations we want to execute on the .zip file  will happen within the $Action script block argument that is passed to  the function.
+During the testing of the downloads in Chrome and FireFox I noticed that for Chrome the Renamed event is triggered for downloaded  files while for FireFox it is the Created event.
+Therefore we need to  monitor both.

 ```PowerShell
 $keep = $false